Man facing eight charges in Montreal stabbing that left newborn dead

 Ghazi also faces charges of vehicle theft, uttering threats, armed robbery and three of breaking his conditions.

+“Mr. Ghazi, we’ll discuss further in the coming hours,” lawyer Charles Doucet told his client.

-He did not enter a plea and told the judge he understood new conditions that he not contact his partner and one other person.
+The judge at his arraignment attached new conditions that Ghazi not contact his partner, their children and one other person.

 Ghazi remains detained and his case has been put off until Aug.
 25.Report Typo/Error